 |Swedish country code||area code for the greater Stockholm area||local phone number within Stockholm|

 Local example – calling from another location in Stockholm

-Only the local phone number is dialed when calling another location in the same area code.
+Dial only the local phone number when calling another location in the same area code.
 Do not include the trunk prefix ‘0’ or the area code.

 |534 818 00|